 - at 6.30pm

-The following information was provided by Sergeant Weaver to Leith Central CC.
+The following information was provided by PC Weaver to Leith Central CC.

 Whilst it is currently not an offence to be parked on the pavement in Scotland, per se, legislation does exist to allow officers to deal with these type of incidents.